All Episodes

 This is a trick.

-I'll bet you and what what's happening is that all of this the political uh stuff is is being translated into so-called geographic terms, and it is a way for parents to miss what's going on, think and and and to think it's a good thing for the students not to have any idea what's going on, uh and think that they're in some advanced type of curriculum or course here, when in fact it's just political science or indoctrination under a new name.
+I'll bet you and what's happening is that all of this political stuff is being translated into so-called geographic terms, and it is a way for parents to miss what's going on and to think it's a good thing for the students not to have any idea what's going on and think that they're in some advanced type of curriculum or course here when in fact it's just political science or indoctrination under a new name.

 That's what it sounds like to me.